pixelny/handbook/international-travel-guide.md

 ## Checklist: Before You Travel

 * Let us know!
 Share your travel plans and when you expect to arrive in the US.
-* Request an invitation letter from Andrea.
+* Request an invitation letter from Jen.
 She'll draft a letter specific to your visit.
 * Update your ESTA online with your travel info and the hotel address: Crowne Plaza Chicago West Loop, 733 West Madison, Chicago IL 60661.
 * Ensure you have your passport, ESTA, invitation letter, and travel details all in order.
-* Put Andrea and our attorney on speed dial.
+* Put Jen and our attorney on speed dial.
-  * If you run into general travel issues or have any questions, contact Andrea LaRowe.
+  * If you run into general travel issues or have any questions, contact Jen LaRowe.
-  * If you're detained or encounter some other serious customs headache, contact our attorney directly: Jennifer Pflanz (get phone number from Andrea).
+  * If you're detained or encounter some other serious customs headache, contact our attorney directly: Jennifer Pflanz (get phone number from Jen).
 Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but Jennifer is your first call if possible.
 * 1Password
   * Check that your personal 1Password vault doesn't have any work logins.
-If it does, move them to the Basecamp team vault instead.
-You have a personal vault inside the Basecamp team which is perfect for those logins.
+If it does, move them to the Pixel team vault instead.
+You have a personal vault inside the Pixel team which is perfect for those logins.
-  * Ask in SIP for someone to remove you from the Basecamp team for 1Password so you no longer have access to Basecamp logins and passwords.
+  * Ask in SIP for someone to remove you from the Pixel team for 1Password so you no longer have access to Pixel logins and passwords.
 Let them know when to reenable your access.
-  * If you don't get this arranged with SIP in time for travel, remove the Basecamp team from your 1Password apps on your phone, tablet, and laptop so you no longer have access to Basecamp logins and passwords.
+  * If you don't get this arranged with SIP in time for travel, remove the Pixel team from your 1Password apps on your phone, tablet, and laptop so you no longer have access to Pixel logins and passwords.
 * Email apps
-  * If you use an email app rather than Gmail in your browser, remove the @basecamp.com account.
+  * If you use an email app rather than Gmail in your browser, remove the @pixel-ny.com account.
 * Clear browser cookies, logging you out of all work sites.
   * Laptops: Clear cookies in Chrome, Safari, etc.
   * [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
   * [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings > Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-* Basecamp source code.
+* Pixel source code.
-  * Make an encrypted archive of your Basecamp git repos so you can download and restore it after you're through customs.
+  * Make an encrypted archive of your Pixel git repos so you can download and restore it after you're through customs.
-  * Delete all Basecamp source code from your laptop.
+  * Delete all Pixel source code from your laptop.
 * Other sensitive documents.
   * Same deal as source code.
 Make an encrypted backup and remove from your laptop.
 * Dropbox